Orchard Restaurant

 Stay Plan (Seiryuen)

-Stay at local onsen inn (breakfast included) + dinner at orchard
+Stay at local Onsen Hotel (breakfast included) + Dinner at orchard

 ※Free shuttle service to restaurant venue